helibu/Airbus-ship-detection-web/README.md

 ## web progress
 ### 1.web interface design
 we have finished the framework of the web using html and css styling.
 ### 2. backend
 We used Flask to deploy our Python language machine learning model to our web application.
 ### 3. AWS elastic beanstalk
 We use AWS elastic beanstalk service to run our web app, choosing python as the ec2 instance environment language, and also have applied for a domain name for our website.
+Our website address is: http://www.shipdetection.com/